PrintStructor/klipper-toolchanger-extended/docs/atom-reference.md

    SAVE_CONFIG
    ```

-   once, so that the updated XY offsets are written back into the config files.
+   once, so that the updated XY offsets are written back into `printer.cfg`.

-After this procedure every tool has its **own consistent XY entry** in its config, and all tools share a common coordinate system.
+After this procedure every tool has its **own consistent XY entry** in `printer.cfg`, and all tools share a common coordinate system.
-Because each tool was treated as a reference at least once, the system can be re‑used and extended more easily (e.g. when adding or replacing tools).
+Because each tool was treated as a reference at least once, the system can be re-used and extended more easily (e.g. when adding or replacing tools).

 ---

 ### 2. Z offsets & bed surface with Beacon (per-tool, bed heated)

 Beacon is used as the **Z reference** for all tools.
-It combines a high‑resolution inductive sensor with an optional contact workflow to build a Z model of the bed and the nozzle‑to‑bed distance.
+It combines a high-resolution inductive sensor with an optional contact workflow to build a Z model of the bed and the nozzle-to-bed distance.

 In the `atom` configuration the Z workflow is intentionally separated from the XY workflow and is always done with a **heated bed** (and typically heated nozzles) to match real printing conditions.